18 April 2025

 I dealt with the vinegar elsewhere.

-Aftershocks from his death.
+Aftershocks from Jesus’s death.

 Depending on the gospel, various things happen as a product of Jesus’s death.